int128/gradle-ssh-plugin/README.md

 ### Server integration test

-Server integration test can be run on IntelliJ or Gradle on any platform but some specs may fail on Windows.
-It uses Apache MINA SSHD server as a test double.
+We can run the server integration test using Apache MINA SSHD server as follows:

 ```sh
 ./gradlew :server-integration-test:check